How to create your PR strategy

 Clue’s in the name…

-When a person talks about your brand, this increases awareness of your brand.
+When a consumer talks about your brand, this increases awareness of your brand.
 They can occur in press releases, newspapers, social media, blog posts, guest posts, review sites, forums, and more.

 Remember those PR Tools I found for you?
-They’ll come into their own for this metric.
+They’ll come into their own for this consumer insights metric.

 You’ll need Google Analytics for this, so you can investigate the conversion path a customer took.
 Their route to purchase.